DeustoDatacom/BDAP/dataviz.md

 :::

-## 3. The artefact goes social
+# 3. The artefact<br />goes social

 ### <span class="pretitle">3.
 The artefact goes social</span> Data counseling {data-transition="slide-in fade-out"}

 <br />

->[...] brings domain expertise into the operationalization process to help inform decisions about good proxies as well as to uncover insights using the resulting visualizations.
+>[...] brings domain expertise into the operationalization process to help inform decisions about good proxies as well as to uncover insights using the resulting visualisations.

 <span class="source">(Meyer & Fisher 2018)</span>